-Brand Names: Carbocaine, Carbocaine HCl, Polocaine, Polocaine-MPF
+Brand Names: Carbocaine, Carbocaine HCl, Polocaine, Polocaine DENTAL, Polocaine-MPF, Scandonest

-Generic Name: mepivacaine (Pronunciation: me PIV a kane)
+Generic Name: mepivacaine

 Mepivacaine is an anesthetic (numbing medicine) that blocks the nerve impulses that send pain signals to your brain.

 Mepivacaine is used as a local (in only one area) anesthetic for an epidural or spinal block.
 It is also used as an anesthetic for dental procedures.